c3dr11cckk/c3dr11cckk/README.md

 - 👀 I’m interested in programming, OSINT and cyber security
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on python projects
-- 📫 How to reach me on Twitter
+- 📫 Reach me on Twitter

 <!---
 c3dr11cckk/c3dr11cckk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.